AndriiBogomolov/Paylocity-Auto-Tests/README.md

 - Open the project folder in VSCode.
 - Open a new terminal.
-- Use the command npx playwright test to run the tests or run individually each test.
+- Use the command npx playwright test to run the tests or run each test individually.

 ## Project Structure